-When you make your way to Dallas, be sure to call us at 214-272-2327 to schedule a one of our three food tours that operate each day of the week.
+When you make your way to Dallas, be sure to call us at 214-272-2327 to schedule a one of our four food tours that operate five days out of the week.
 We look forward to seeing you in beautiful Dallas, Texas!

 The city of Dallas is known for its lavish, southern lifestyle and appealing culture.
 But before it became one of the largest cities in Texas and the United States, Dallas was merely a promising settlement.
 Dallas has come a long way and is now a popular city for tourists to visit when in Texas.
 Explore this brief timeline of how Dallas became the city we know and love today.

 In need of a trading post for visiting Native Americans and settlers, farmer John Neely Bryan first plotted the Dallas area in 1839.
 While Bryan was home in Arkansas, a treaty would be signed that removed all Native Americans from North Texas.
 Half of Bryan’s customers were now gone, so he chose to start a permanent settlement in November 1841.